javascript-tutorial/en.javascript.info/1-js/05-data-types/07-map-set/03-iterable-keys/task.md

 # Iterable keys

-We want to get an array of `map.keys()` and go on working with it (apart from the map itself).
+We'd like to get an array of `map.keys()` in a variable and then do apply array-specific methods to it, e.g. `.push`.

-But there's a problem:
+But that doesn't work:

 ```js run
 let map = new Map();